MrFey/Squeeze/README.md

-Squeeze is a python project, the program take different words in parameters and make an exhaustive wordlist - -with the different possibilities of mixing those words (switch the place put some Upper letters put some numbers etc...).
-It's like crunch but don't switch letters but words
+Squeeze is a python project, the program take different words in parameters and make an exhaustive wordlist with different possibilities of mixing (switch the, place put some Upper letters, put some numbers etc...).
+It's like crunch but it actually don't switch letters but words.
+The purpuse was obviously password cracking ^^

-If you have some questions just ask x)
+If you have some questions just ask ^^

-NB: if you don't have termcolor and don't want to dl it, use Squeeze_wb.py
+FEY.